outlandishideas/calendar-event-sync/README.md

     docker run --rm -v "$PWD:/code" humanmade/plugin-tester --testsuite=Unit

 This will run all tests defined in the Unit testsuite and output the results.

+> This plugin expects pconv to be installed when running the tests for code
+> coverage results.
+If you do not have this installed on your local version of
+> php, you can run `composer install --ignore-platform-reqs` to install required
+> packages without needing for pcov to be installed.

+### Test Coverage

+When you run the tests you will also produce an HTML report that will appear in `reports/coverage` which will provide you with information about the code that is covered by the tests.